viperleed/viperleed/doc/content/tensor_leed.rst

 tensor quantities :math:`T^{ref}_{i;l,m;l',m'}`.
 The sum runs over angular momentum and magnetic quantum numbers :math:`l` and :math:`m`.
-For a more rigourous derivation, refer to the original work by Rous and Pendry :cite:p:`rousTensorLEEDTechnique1986` and the TensErLEED paper by Bulm and Heinz :cite:p:`blumFastLEEDIntensity2001a`.
+For a more rigourous derivation, refer to the original work by Rous and Pendry :cite:p:`rousTensorLEEDTechnique1986` and the TensErLEED paper by Blum and Heinz :cite:p:`blumFastLEEDIntensity2001a`.

 The quantities :math:`T^{ref}_{i;l,m;l',m'}` only depend on the reference structure